Pranay-Pandey/Pranay-Pandey/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Pranay Pandey</h1>
-<h3 align="center">A passionate Data Science enthusiast and Robotics Developer</h3>
+<h3 align="center">A passionate web developer and machine learning enthusiast r</h3>

 ##
 <p>
-      I am a highly motivated and results-driven individual with a strong background in computer vision and android development.
+      I am a highly motivated and results-driven individual with a strong background in web development and machine learning.
 I have a proven track record of leading teams and executing multiple projects successfully, delivering innovative solutions.
 I am detail-oriented, have excellent problem-solving and communication skills, and am committed to staying current and driving innovation for positive impact and efficient project management.
     </p>
     <h1>Skills</h1>
     <ul>